rebots-online/Hello-Word-c/Docs/Architecture/README.md

 - `optimal_sqlite_schema.*` highlights a proposed schema for future optimizations.

 These diagrams serve as a snapshot reference for further planning and review.

+## Repository Structure

+`repo_structure.puml` and `repo_structure.mmd` visualize the current directory layout of the project.
+These diagrams are kept in sync with each development session.
+The diagrams were updated on 21 June 2025 after bootstrapping the `src` folder hierarchy.

+The repo now includes Vite, Tailwind CSS, and NativeWind configuration files (`vite.config.ts`, `tailwind.config.js`, `babel.config.js`), captured in the repository structure diagrams.